Medical Exam Instructions

 All immigrant visa applicants, regardless of age, are required to undergo a medical examination by one of the medical doctors or clinics on the following list.
 Only a physician accredited by the U.S. Embassy can perform this exam.
 Medical examination results from other physicians are not accepted.

-It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa interview appointment at the U.S. Embassy.
-Make sure that your medical examination is completed BEFORE YOUR INTERVIEW APPOINTMENT and bring the results of the examination to your visa interview.
-Failure to do so may result in processing delays or rescheduling of initial appointment.
+It is your responsibility to schedule a medical exam with one of the doctors listed below before your interview at the U.S. Embassy.
+Failure to complete your medical exam before your visa interview may result in processing delays.

 Dr. Mehmet Ungan